Our Woodland Hills Premises Injury Lawyer sues negligent and reckless building property owners.

 Statute of Limitations Deadline for Premises Liability Claims in California

-In California, a dangerous condition/premises liability case has a two-year statute of limitations from the date of the accident (California Code of Civil Procedure Section 335.1).
+In California, a dangerous condition / premises liability case has a two-year statute of limitations from the date of the accident (California Code of Civil Procedure Section 335.1).
 In most situations, you must file your claim within two years after the incident in order to have grounds for a viable lawsuit.
-If you did not discover your harm until after the statute of limitations runs out of your legal options!
+If you did not discover your harm until after the statute of limitations runs out, your legal options!

-Schedule a Free Consultation With Premises Liability Attorney in Los Angeles Today
+Schedule a Free Consultation With Premises Liability Attorney in Woodland Hills Today

-Our Los Angeles premises liability attorneys can assist you, and your family are seeking fair compensation for a property owner’s negligence or carelessness.
-We have assisted accident victims with personal injury and wrongful death claims for decades.
-During a free consultation with a qualified Los Angeles premises liability lawyer at our local law firm, you can discuss the dollars you think your case is worth.
+Our Woodland Hills premises liability attorneys can assist you and your family in seeking fair compensation for a property owner’s negligence or carelessness.
+For decades, we have been assisting accident victims with personal injury and wrongful death claims.
+During a free consultation with a qualified Woodland Hills premises liability lawyer at our local law firm, you can discuss the dollars you think your case is worth.

 Call now before the injured party waives their right to recover compensation from a reckless or careless property owner under the statute of limitations.

-We’ll ensure the liable party is held legally responsible for any dangerous condition or problem when you put our vast years of experience to work for you.
-Injury victims can call an experienced attorney today at (213) 596-9642!
-Feel free to use our hassle-free website contact form for faster service where telephone service is not optimal, etc.
+We’ll make sure the liable party is held legally responsible for any dangerous condition or problem when you put our vast years of experience to work for you.